-California State University, East Bay is a public, state school in a suburban setting in Hayward, California.
-CSU East Bay was founded in 1957 and now enrolls around 15,435 students a year, including 12,998 undergrads.
-CSU East Bay provides on-campus housing for up to 1,650 students.
+California State University, East Bay is a public, state school in the suburban setting of Hayward, California.
+CSU East Bay was founded in 1957 and the school now enrolls around 13,141 students per year, including 13,141 undergraduate students.
+CSU East Bay provides housing for up to 1,650 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+On the weekends, about 5% of students stay on-campus and participate in campus events and social life.

-There are many ways for students to get involved at CSU East Bay!
 Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of CSU East Bay's theater groups.
+At CSU East Bay you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

 Interested in journalism or communications?
-CSU East Bay students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+CSU East Bay students can write for the campus newspaperor be a producer for the student-run television channel.

 Thinking of pledging?
-CSU East Bay has fraternities and sororities.
+CSU East Bay has both fraternities and sororities.

 Planning to play sports?
 CSU East Bay has many options for athletes.
 See them all and learn more about life at CSU East Bay on the Student Life page.